Sandyman/enigma/README.md

 The rotors in the array are from LEFT to RIGHT.
 The `type` defines which Enigma you want to use: 3 for M3, 4 for M4.
 Upon initalisation, the number of rotors will be checked.
 You need to pass in 3 rotors for an M3 and 4 rotors for an M4.
 However, independent of that choice, the first rotor in the array is always the LEFT one as seen by the operator.

+When you're configuring the M4, the left rotor (first one in the list) can be of type 'beta' or 'gamma'.
+Any other rotor at this position will throw an Error.

 The rotors that are allowed are I - VIII.
 You cannot use the same rotor twice in a configuration.
 The reflector type is either B or C. Different reflectors are used for M3 and M4, but this is done automatically.
 You only have to configure B or C.

 ### API